sezoom/CryptoFormalEval/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a pull request.

+## Inspecting Dataset and Results

+In order to preserve the dataset from LLM memorization, we release it privately by sharing the password to decrypt the [dataset.zip](dataset.zip) file under [LICENSE](LICENSE).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

+This research was made possible through the generous support of [Apart Research](https://www.apartresearch.com/), which provided both expert research guidelines and access to APIs.
+Their resources and guidance have been instrumental in shaping the direction and success of this work.
+We also extend our gratitude to our main research advisor, Natalia  for their expertise, mentorship, and insightful feedback throughout the project.